-Last night my husband and I attended the Seattle Symphony’s performance of Handel Messiah.
+Last night my husband and I attended the Seattle Symphony’s performance of Handel’s Messiah.

-(It’s almost hard to believe that George Frideric Handel composed the piece in just three weeks in 1741.)
+On a side note, it’s hard to believe that George Frideric Handel composed the piece in just three weeks in 1741.

-Attending the symphony was a wonderfully different way to spend a date night.
+Attending the symphony was a wonderful way to spend a date night.